knetikmedia/knetikcloud-csharp-net20-client/docs/ContentPollsApi.md

 <a name="updatepoll"></a>
 # **UpdatePoll**
-> ModelPollResource UpdatePoll (string id, ModelPollResource pollResource)
+> PollResource UpdatePoll (string id, PollResource pollResource)

 Update an existing poll